hks-task/churn-model/README.md

 - Age, gender, device type, district, OS type
 - Geolocation data (whether customers in our service area or not)

-We could spend more time on different models (NN, CatBoost, stacked models, etc.) or tuning hyperparameters, but there is a trade-off between the time you spent and improvement in the model scores.
+There is a trade-off between the time you spent and the improvement in the model scores.
+We could spend more time on different models (NN, CatBoost, stacked models, etc.) or tuning hyperparameters for further studies.

 ### Author ###
 Hakkı Kaan Şimşek - [github](https://github.com/HakkiKaanSimsek)